Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 Golden hour couple portraits

-The beginning of the reception and all the candid moments that matter
+The beginning of the reception and all those candid moments that matter

 Sample Timeline (4:30 PM Ceremony)